centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/anomaly-detection.md

 4. The predictions act as floating thresholds which will then be used by the monitoring engine to compare the collected value with the predicted thresholds to highlight deviations and generate alerts.
+Data received during downtimes are not taken into account when computing predictions so as not to distort the analysis.

 5. Models are recomputed regularly and improve over time.